Administrative divisions of Myanmar: Structural hierarchy

 Within the hierarchy, the most significant unit of local governance below the first level is the township which form the a consistent set of administrative units across the country.
 Often, local governance will go directly from the township to the ward.
 Most of the country do not have separate town offices.
 For example, in 2015, only 7 of the 27 townships of Ayeyarwady Region had a town office at all.

+According to the constitution, townships are made up of wards, towns and village tracts.
+Village tracts are made up of villages and towns include wards.
+In some areas, wards directly constitute townships without a town and the constitution also acknowledge them.

 Additionally, some townships are divided into Subtownships (မြို့နယ်ခွဲ), which are semi-official parts of a township administered separately, often revolving around a town separate from the township's principal town.
 Many reports will use subtownships, especially more established subtownships used by the main townships themselves.